electron/electron/docs/api/desktop-capturer.md

     to be captured, available types are `screen` and `window`.
   * `thumbnailSize` [Size](structures/size.md) (optional) - The size that the media source thumbnail should be scaled to.
 Default is `150` x `150`.
+  * `fetchWindowIcons` Boolean (optional) - Set to true to enable fetching window icons.
+The default value is false.
+When false the appIcon property of the sources return null.
+Same if a source has the type screen.
 * `callback` Function
   * `error` Error
   * `sources` [DesktopCapturerSource[]](structures/desktop-capturer-source.md)